Post job

 Student worker job in Columbia, MO

 We are actively seeking talented Licensed Mental Health Therapists in Columbia, MO who are passionate about patient care and committed to excellence.
-The ability to work with the adult and/or child and adolescent populations Unlimited/uncapped earning potential that can exceed $69,000-$101,200 Great benefits including medical, dental, vision, 401(k) with match, and more!
+The ability to work with the adult and/or child and adolescent populations Unlimited/uncapped earning potential that can exceed $69,000-$101,200 Great benefits including medical, dental, vision, 401(k) with match, paid parental leave and more!
 Strong work-life balance - You control your schedule!
 Hybrid work model of in-person and telehealth Outpatient practice setting; no call, no nights, and no weekends required Collegial work environment Newly designed and modern offices Full administrative support so you can focus on what you do best Latest in digital technology Sign on bonus!
 Licensed Mental Health Therapists are a critical part of our team.
 We're seeking Therapists that are: Independently licensed in the state of Missouri (LPC) Experience working with adults, children and adolescents, or across the lifespan Hybrid role!

-$69k-101.2k yearly Auto-Apply 13d ago
+$69k-101.2k yearly Auto-Apply 33d ago

-• School Social Worker (licensed)
+• School Social Worker (MSW, license preferred)

 Fullbloom